AM-Exercises/exercise5/README.md

 #### build-dev

 1) Clone the project to your computer with git clone.
-2) cd the project on your computer.
+2) Cd the project on your computer.
-3) write "npm install"
+3) Write "npm install"
-4) write "npm build-dev"
+4) Write "npm build-dev"

 #### build-prod

 1) If you didn't run build-dev, do 1-3 steps from above.
-2) write "npm build-prod"
+2) Write "npm build-prod"

 #### test

 ##### For testing the client side:

-1) go to src/client/js/formHandler.js and src/client/js/nameChecker.js
+1) Go to src/client/js/formHandler.js and src/client/js/nameChecker.js
-on the bottom of the files:
+and on the bottom of each file:

 uncheck the bottom line and check the above line

-2) write npm run test.
-2 tests should pass.
+2) Write "npm run test"- 2 tests should pass.

 ##### For testing the server side: